Spanish Socialist Workers' Party of the Community of Madrid: 2021 primary election

-Following the party's bad results at the 2021 regional election, José Manuel Franco handed in his resignation as Secretary-General in May 2021.
-The PSOE's federal executive committee ensuingly appointed a PSOE–M managing committee led by Isaura Leal.
-Three pre-candidates tried to collect enough endorsements to run in the primary election to the post of Secretary–General: Eva Llarandi (PSOE's Secretary General in Paracuellos), Javier Ayala (Mayor of Fuenlabrada), and Juan Lobato (former Mayor of Soto del Real).
+Following the party's poor results in the May 2021 regional election, José Manuel Franco resigned from the post of Secretary-General.
+The PSOE's federal executive committee then appointed a PSOE–M managing committee led by Isaura Leal.
+Three pre-candidates collected endorsements to run in the primary election for post of Secretary–General: Eva Llarandi (PSOE's Secretary General in Paracuellos), Javier Ayala (Mayor of Fuenlabrada), and Juan Lobato (former Mayor of Soto del Real).